-We are the Society of Jesus, a Roman Catholic order of priests and brothers founded half a millennium ago by the courtier-turned-mystic Ignatius Loyola.
-With more than 16,000 priests and brothers worldwide, we are the largest male religious order in the Catholic Church.
+We are the Society of Jesus, an order of Catholic priests and brothers founded nearly 500 years ago by St. Ignatius Loyola.
+With more than 15,000 priests, scholastics and brothers worldwide, we are the largest male religious order in the Catholic Church.

-In the vision of our founder, we seek to "find God in all things."
+In the vision of our founder, St. Ignatius, we seek to "find God in all things."
 We dedicate ourselves to the “greater glory of God" and the good of all humanity.

-And we do so gratefully in collaboration with others who share our values, including laypersons.
+We see ourselves as companions of Jesus, and we invite others to join with us, as friends in the Lord.
+We work gratefully in collaboration with others who share our values, including laypersons.
 They have become part of the “we,” the extended Jesuit family.
 Together we build up the body of Christ.

 The Ignatian Spirituality Program of Denver offers Ignatian group retreats, individual spiritual direction, the Spiritual Exercises in Everyday Life, and trains spiritual directors and guides of the Spiritual Exercises.